 - Drivetrain Binding

-Take the load of the front wheels by jacking it up and inspecting both front axle u-joints for either excessive play or stiffness.
+Take the load of the front wheels by jacking it up and inspecting both front axle U-joints for either excessive play or stiffness.
 Remove the wheel to gain access to the U-joint.
-Do a visual inspection on all the rubbers and make sure everything is intact.
+Do a visual inspection of all the rubbers and make sure everything is intact.
 Look for signs of rust water and leaking grease from the u-joints.
 Check for shaking and wobbles.
 Make sure all the spring-clamp fittings are still in place and the grease hasn’t started draining out.

 A steering stabilizer can also be referred to as a shock absorber or a dampener.
-Your steering arm and stabilizer works in conjunction with your steering box, pitman arm, and drag link.
+Your steering arm and stabilizer work in conjunction with your steering box, pitman’s arm, and drag link.
 When you turn the steering wheel it manipulates all of the above components to allow you to turn smoothly.
 The job of the steering stabilizer is to absorb the shock and vibration caused by bumps and uneven surfaces in the road, to prevent It from being transferred all the way through the steering arm and felt on the steering wheel.
 Inspect the damper/stabilizer for oil leaks.